jamesosullivan/collocates/README.md

 ### Usage

-1. The script expects the text to be analysed in a file named `BarackObama1.txt`.
+1. Change the filename of input text from `filename.txt` to whatever your file is called.
 2. It calculates the co-occurrence of all word pairs, excluding stopwords, within a window size of 2 (this can be adjusted in the script).
 3. The top 10 most common co-occurrences are output to `top-co-occurrence-results.txt`.